Hope of Israel Ministries (Ecclesia of YEHOVAH):

 David, of course, was the great ancestor of Yeshua the Messiah, who was born of his direct lineage!
 The "missing Vav" is restored by the generations of the family of David, leading to the Messiah, who was the descendant of David (Luke 3:23-38)!

 Here then is a mystery solved!
 The "Vav" (until the anointing of the Messiah) represents the Shekinah Glory.
-Mankind, in general, was cut off from YEHOVAH God, from the time of Adam.
+The line of Adam, in general, was cut off from YEHOVAH God, from the time of Adam.
 But the restoration of the missing "Vav" in the "generations" of the ancestry of David, who himself was a "type" of the coming Messiah, shows that the New Testament "Vav" or Messiah would come through the generations of the descendants of David!
 From the anointing of the Messiah to the present day the restoration of contact with YEHOVAH God comes through Yeshua, the Messiah, the "Branch" from the offspring of David!
-Yeshua is now the "intermediary" -- not the Shekinah Glory!
+The Messiah is now the "intermediary" -- not the Shekinah Glory!

 A Lesson for the END of the Age

-These lessons from the Hebrew alphabet teach us some of the secret, finer things of YEHOVAH God and YEHOVAH's Plan.
+These lessons from the Hebrew alphabet teach us some of the secret, finer things of YEHOVAH God and YEHOVAH's Plan for His people Israel.
 Hidden from view of generations, they are being revealed in these "last days."
 As YEHOVAH God told Daniel through the archangel Michael, these truths were sealed up "even to the time of the END; many shall run to and fro, and knowledge [including knowledge of YEHOVAH] shall be INCREASED" (Daniel 12:4).

-In this light, it is interesting to note that in Deuteronomy 32:6, YEHOVAH uses the enlarged "Hay" to illustrate the END of His Works, Time-table, Plan, and the time of Judgment.
-Even as the diminutive "Hay" in Genesis 2:4 points to the beginning of Creation, which began on the first day of the Creation week, so the final large "Hay" in Deuteronomy 32:6 points to the Preparation Day, sundown, the end of the Sixth Day, when Creation is finished, and the beginning of the Seventh-Day Sabbath Rest.
+In this light, it is interesting to note that in Deuteronomy 32:6, YEHOVAH uses the enlarged "Hay" to illustrate the END of His works, time-table, plan, and the time of judgment.
+Even as the diminutive "Hay" in Genesis 2:4 points to the beginning of Creation, which began on the first day of the Creation week, so the final large "Hay" in Deuteronomy 32:6 points to the Preparation Day, sundown, the end of the Sixth Day, when the first Creation of man is finished, and the beginning of the Seventh-Day Sabbath Rest.
 The very next verse points directly to creation, and is a prophecy of the 6,000 year plan of YEHOVAH God.
-We read: "Remember the days of old, consider the years of many generations" (Deut.
-32:7).
+We read: "Remember the days of old, consider the years of many generations" (Deuteronomy 32:7).

 A thirteenth century Jewish commentary declares, "The 'days of old' are the Six Days in which God made the world; and these days know and are acquainted with all the years of the world, and all generations up to this generation to which we ourselves belong" (R. Abba, quoted in "The Upper and Lower Hay h," by J. R. Church, Prophecy in the News, March 1998, p.21).